 Partners Transformative Leadership Programme (TLP)

-To deliver the Transformative Leadership Programme, we are delighted to be working with NICVA (Lead Partner) and their consortium of community partners - West Belfast Partnership Board; Falls Community Council; East Belfast Community Development Agency and Forward South Partnership.
-For more information, contact NICVA by emailing email@example.com
+To deliver the Transformative Leadership Programme, we are working with NICVA (lead partner) and their consortium of community partners - West Belfast Partnership Board; Falls Community Council; East Belfast Community Development Agency and Forward South Partnership.

 ||Local Initiative for Networks, Connections and Support